As of July 2023

 Alvin Katahara is Vice President of Sales and Marketing for Obun Hawaii.
 He is responsible for all sales and new business development as well as providing strategic planning and direction.
 He previously served as Director of External Affairs for the Office of the Governor for the State of Hawaii, Chief Marketing Officer and Director of Advancement for Saint Louis School, as Executive Director, UH Alumni Association, Executive Director for Na Koa, Director of Giving for Ahahui Koa Anuenue and Vice President of Alumni Relations at the UH Foundation.
 He currently serves on the Hawaii Bowl Executive Board and was a past member of the Hawaii Children’s Cancer Foundation Board.
 He is a graduate of the University of Hawai`i with degrees in marketing and management.

-Duane R. Miyashiro is a partner of Cox Wootton Lerner Griffin & Hansen LLP where he concentrates his law practice on general civil and commercial litigation.
+Duane R. Miyashiro is of Counsel to Chun Kerr LLP as a member of the firm’s litigation practice group.
+He concentrates his law practice on business, commercial, and real estate litigation.
 He served as a patrol officer in the Honolulu Police Department before attending law school.
-Duane is also on the board of The 200 Club and volunteers as a member of the Honolulu Liquor Commission.
+Duane enjoys public service and has volunteered on a City & County of Honolulu Board or Commission for over 10 years.
+He is also on the board of The 200 Club.

 Lynne Waters owns and operates Lynne Waters Communications.
 She is a former Vice President and communications executive at the University of Texas at Arlington and the University of Hawaii.
 As a veteran TV news anchor, reporter, documentary producer, and host of PBS’s long running “Dialogue” program, she has won numerous awards throughout her career: the Gavel Award from the American Bar Association, Excellence in Journalism Award from the Hawaii Medical Association and a prestigious screening of her PBS documentary series “Hawaiians” at the Hawai‘i International Film Festival.
 She is a graduate of Baylor University.